Why can't I replace my car's factory radio?

 Pay attention to the trim package

 So, what do you need to know before you sign on the dealer's dotted line?
-In some cases, all levels of trim utilize the same style radio...but not always.
+In some cases, all trim levels utilize the same style radio...but not always.
 Often, it's the top trim level you need to watch out for, especially if there's a step up in display size or to a "name-brand" premium audio system.

 You can often identify "premium" sound systems by the presence of branded badging on the speaker grilles